Summer Fellowships

 • May concurrently hold a paid summer appointment outside of the University of Minnesota while receiving the fellowship, and may receive funding from a fellowship not administered through the University of Minnesota.
 Any additional appointments or fellowships should be discussed with the faculty advisor to confirm they will not interfere with the recipient's ability to carry out the responsibilities of the fellowship.

-• This award is intended to support full-time research.
+• This fellowship is intended to support full-time research.
 Recipients may not register for courses during the summer term but may register for courses during May term.
 Exceptions to the summer course registration restriction may be requested from the DGS.
 Costs for Summer or May term course registration will be the responsibility of the student.
-An exception is made for recipients who must register for one credit of PSY 8888 to meet award eligibility requirements.
+An exception is made for recipients who must register for one credit to meet fellowship eligibility requirements.

 Expectations